niklasf/python-chess/docs/engine.rst

 implements an abstraction for playing moves and analysing positions with both kinds of engines.

+:warning: Many popular chess engines make no guarantees, not even memory
+    safety, when parameters and positions are not completely :func:`valid <chess.Board.is_valid()>`.
+This module tries to deal with benign misbehaving engines, but ultimately they are executables running on your system.

 The preferred way to use the API is with an
 `asyncio <https://docs.python.org/3/library/asyncio.html>`_ event loop (examples show usage with Python 3.7 or later).